Gort na Móna Secondary School

 Gort na Móna Secondary School was a private Catholic secondary school for boys aged 11–16, located in Belfast, County Antrim, Northern Ireland.
-It opened in September 1971 with 120 pupils.
+In 1988 it was amalgamated with three other schools to become Corpus Christi College, Belfast, and in 2019 was itself amalgamated with two other schools to become All Saints College, Belfast.

+History

+Gort na Móna Secondary School opened in September 1971 with 120 pupils.
+The first school premises were located at the current Gort na Móna GAC site in Turf Lodge and consisted of a series of wooden huts while construction of the main building took place.

 In 1988, the school amalgamated with St Thomas's Secondary School, St Peter's Secondary School, and St Paul's Secondary School to become Corpus Christi College, Belfast.
-The first school premises were located at the current Gort na Móna GAC site in Turf Lodge and consisted of a series of wooden huts while construction of the main building took place.

 In 2019, Corpus Christi College amalgamated with St Rose's Dominican College and the Christian Brothers School, Glen Road.
 The new school is called All Saints College / Coláiste na Naomh Uile.